cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Listing Deployed Components in an Analysis
+## Listing Tools in an App

-Secured Endpoint: GET /secured/get-components-in-analysis/{analysis-id}
+Secured Endpoint: GET /apps/{app-id}/tools

-Delegates to metadactyl: GET /secured/get-components-in-analysis/{analysis-id}
+Delegates to metadactyl: GET /apps/{app-id}/tools

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Updating the Favorite Analyses List